redhat-developer/intellij-openshift-connector/README.md

 #### Actions for a no context Component

-   * `Describe` - Describe the given Component in terminal window.
+   * `Describe` - Describe the given Component in a terminal window.
    * `Delete` - Delete an existing Component from the local config.
-   * `Import` - If the component was created using old version of the extension (`<=0.0.6`), users can use the `Import` action to migrate to latest version and import the metadata changes.
+   * `Import` - If the component was created using old version of the extension (`<=0.0.6`), users can use the `Import` action to migrate to the latest version and import the metadata changes.

 #### Actions available for a URL in a Component